-15. All undergraduate students enrolled in the OHSU-PSU SPH will be matriculated at both OSHU and PSU.
+- 15. All undergraduate students enrolled in the OHSU-PSU SPH will be matriculated at both OSHU and PSU.
 OHSU-PSU SPH faculty and academic professionals who serve undergraduate students who are PSU employees shall be located proximate to the students they primarily serve.
-Faculty who have a concern about their work location can request a schedule accommodation and/or a change in work location from the Dean of OHSU-PSU SPH.
-16. PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office hours and/or have private one on one conversations with students.
-This shall include access to computers and PSU systems as necessary to provide guidance to students.
-17. PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a nee to travel to the OHSU campus the following: ed a.
-OHSU tram passes andb.
-Tri-met passes subsidized at the same rate as offered to OHSU employees.
-18. The parties acknowledge that PSU faculty members and academic professionals who work in the OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU and consistent with the needs of the school/department/unit.
-The OHSU-PSU SPH will establish a shared governance procedure that will include the creation of a comprehensive and faculty-approved set of the OHSU-PSU SPH bylaws and will be consistent with PSU Faculty constitution.
-J 18.
-PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campu and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel time to and from those sites to attend required meetings, and/or other teaching assignments, and/or other assigned tasks or meetings.
-19. PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members employed in the OHSU-PSU SPH.
-20. This MOU shall be attached to and become a part of the parties' collective bargaining agreement.
+Faculty who have a concern about their work location can request a schedule accommodation and/or a change in work location from the Dean of OHSU-PSU SPH. - 16.
+PSU shall provide dedicated meeting space on PSU campus for OHSU located faculty to have office hours and/or have private one on one conversations with students.
+This shall include access to computers and PSU systems as necessary to provide guidance to students. - 17.
+PSU shall provide OHSU-PSU SPH employees who have been approved by the Dean as having a need to travel to the OSHU campus with the options below. - Reimbursement monthly for the cost to travel to from the OHSU campus on the OHSU tram, and - b) Either one of the following: - Option 1: A non-taxable reimbursement monthly stipend of \$25 toward the cost of the Trimet monthly pass at the PSU employee rate for each month the employee is on contract (or on supplemental summer contract, if necessary), or - Option 2: Reimbursement monthly for the actual cost to travel to/from OHSU on Trimet on a per trip basis. - iii) Employees shall elect Option 1 or 2 in writing in a memo to the Dean by September 30 of each academic year. - iv) Employees may change their election once during the academic year by sending a memo in writing to the Dean.
+The new election will be effective with the subsequent pay check. - Employees will submit Tram and Option 2 reimbursement requests in writing to the OHSU-PSU Dean's office monthly in a memo from the employee to the Dean that itemizes each trip and cost.
+Legible copies of receipts shall be attached to the reimbursement request memo.
+Reimbursement will be provided either on the employee's next paycheck, or on a separate check within 30 days of submission. - 18.
+The parties acknowledge that PSU faculty members and academic professionals who work in the OHSU-PSU SPH are professional employees and shall retain the flexibility they currently enjoy at PSU and consistent with the needs of the school/department/unit.
+The OHSU-PSU SPH will establish a shared governance procedure that will include the creation of a comprehensive and faculty-approved set of the OHSU-PSU SPH bylaws and will be consistent with PSU Faculty constitution. - 18.
+PSU employees in the OHSU-PSU SPH who need to travel between the OHSU campus, PSU campus, and/or Collaborative Life Sciences Building on the South Waterfront shall be granted adequate travel time to and from those sites to attend required meetings, and/or other teaching assignments, and/or other assigned tasks or meetings. - 19.
+PSU agrees to provide prior notice to AAUP of any decisions that are being contemplated that could alter the wages, hours, and working conditions and other benefits of AAUP bargaining unit members employed in the OHSU-PSU SPH.

+PSU and AAUP CBA 2021-2024 V10 2024 08AUG30 Page 147 of 339 Click to TOC 20.
+This MOU shall be attached to and become a part of the parties' collective bargaining agreement.
 Alleged violations of this MOU shall be addressed through the contractual grievance procedure.
-Appendix 1 Guidelines used for Transfer of Academic Units to the OHSU/PSU Joint School of Public Health (SPH) Preamble This procedure applies only to the transfer of the unit indicated and shall not be precedential on future transfer of units across Schools and Colleges at PSU.
-I. Background and Purpose